Asher-MS/timdo/README.md

 - Timdo is an web-app that helps the user to organise and make full use of his/her study time.
 - Timdo is basically a timer app that helps you organise your study times.
-- It also has a <a href="https://en.wikipedia.org/wiki/Pomodoro_Technique">pomdoro</a> timer which helps to manage you timer effectively
+- It also has a <a href="https://en.wikipedia.org/wiki/Pomodoro_Technique">pomdoro</a> timer which helps to manage you time effectively
 - it also has a focus meter which uses machine learning to analyse your level of focus and alert you when necessary.

 # Technologies Used